Alex Rodriguez: 2005–2006

-In 2005, Rodriguez hit .321, leading the American League with 124 runs and 48 home runs while driving in 130 runs.
-He became the first Yankee to win the American League home run title since Reggie Jackson (41) in 1980.
-He also became one of only two players in Major League history to compile at least 35 home runs, 100 runs and 100 RBIs in eight consecutive seasons (Jimmie Foxx accomplished the feat in nine straight seasons from 1932 to 1940).
-Rodriguez established the franchise record for most home runs in a single season by a right-handed batter (broke Joe DiMaggio's mark of 46 in 1937).
-His 47 home runs from the third base position are a single-season American League record.
-Rodriguez hit 26 home runs at Yankee Stadium in 2005, establishing the single-season club record for right-handed batters (previously held by DiMaggio in 1937 and Gary Sheffield in 2004).
+In 2005, Rodriguez hit .321, leading the AL with 124 runs and 48 home runs while driving in 130 runs.
+He became the first Yankee to win the AL home run title since Reggie Jackson (41) in 1980.
+He also became one of only two players in major league history to compile at least 35 home runs, 100 runs and 100 RBIs in eight consecutive seasons (Jimmie Foxx accomplished the feat in nine straight seasons from 1932 to 1940).
+Rodriguez set the franchise record for most home runs in a single season by a right-handed batter, surpassing Joe DiMaggio's mark of 46 in 1937.
+(Judge hit 62 in 2022.)
+His 47 home runs from the third base position are a single-season AL record.
+Rodriguez hit 26 home runs at Yankee Stadium, establishing the single-season club record for right-handed batters (previously held by DiMaggio in 1937 and Gary Sheffield in 2004 and surpassed by Judge at the new Yankee Stadium in 2022).
 On June 8, at 29 years, 316 days old, he became the youngest player in MLB history to reach the 400 home run mark.
 2005 also marked the tenth straight season that Rodriguez scored at least 100 runs.
 On defense, however, he had the lowest range factor in the league at third for the second straight season (2.62).

 On April 26, Rodriguez hit three home runs off Angels pitcher Bartolo Colón and drove in 10 runs.
-The 10 RBIs were the most by a Yankee since Tony Lazzeri established the franchise and American League record with 11 on May 24, 1936.
+The 10 RBIs were the most by a Yankee since Tony Lazzeri established the franchise and AL record with 11 on May 24, 1936.
 Rodriguez became the 11th major leaguer to accomplish the feat.

 Rodriguez won his second AL MVP Award in three seasons, becoming the fifth player to win this award with two different teams, joining Mickey Cochrane, Jimmie Foxx, Frank Robinson and Barry Bonds.
-He also became the first AL player from outside the American League West to win the award since Mo Vaughn of the Boston Red Sox won in 1995.
-Rodriguez was also named the shortstop on the Major League Baseball Latino Legends Team in 2005.
+He also became the first AL player from outside the AL West to win the award since Mo Vaughn of the Boston Red Sox won in 1995.
+Rodriguez was also named the shortstop on the MLB Latino Legends Team in 2005.